julian-weimer/Snail-s-Vocabularies/Readme.md

 Next, you will use an LLM (Claude Sonnet 4.5 or similar quality) to refine the raw JSON files.
 Get a prompt for your target language using `get-refinement-prompt` (example: `python toolkit.py get-refinement-prompt fr`).

 Finally, use `finalize-list` (example: `python toolkit.py finalize-list fr`) to finalize your list.
-It will check the list for structural errors, deduplicate it, and trim it to the desired size of 1,500 words by default.
+It will check the list for structural errors and deduplicate it.
+You can trim a list with the `--trim` argument (example: `python toolkit.py finalize-list fr --trim 1500`).

 ### 2. Create media